davidchip/codeword/readme.md

 **Variables must be 1 name long, and end in a dash**: `name-`, `year-`, `color-` are all proper.

-To define a variable, simply shove it into definition's template:
+To define a variable, simply shove it into the definition's template:

 ```html
 <footer-bar definition>